ShadiestGoat/authServer/README.md

 ```
 /path/to/file : username here : password here
-/path/to/other file : username 2 here : password 2 here : realm description
+/path/to/other file : username 2 here : password 2 here
 ```

 Notes:

 - The path should not have a trailing slash
 - The password is optional
+- Realms are automatically applied for the matches
 - There is flexibility to the paths.
 Use `*` as a wildcard to match 1 path section.
 Use `**` to match unlimited path sections.
 See match table below

 | .       | /foo  | /bar  | /foo/bar |